What is the ePa (electronic patient record)?

 They can also decide which documents should possibly be deleted or who should have their access to the data revoked.
 In the long term, findings, etc., should be archived here for a lifetime.
 Thus, there should only be one ePa for each patient.

 Neither the operators of the ePa nor the health insurance company can access the collected data.
-A special feature is the NFD: In an emergency, doctors, emergency responders, and other individuals with an electronic health professional ID can access it without the patient's consent (who may not be able to provide it in an emergency).
+A special feature is the NFD: In an emergency, doctors, rescue workers, and other individuals with an electronic health professional ID can access it without the patient's consent (who may not be able to provide it in an emergency).
 Every access to it is recorded on the health card and is thus traceable afterwards.

 What should be stored in the electronic patient record (ePa)?